Yooooomi/your_spotify/README.md

 > The web application is telling me it cannot retrieve global preferences.

 This means that your web application can't connect to the backend.
 Check that your **API_ENDPOINT** env variable is reachable from the device you're using the platform from.

+> A specific user does not use the application in the same timezone as the server, how can I set a specific timezone for him?

+Any user can set his proper timezone in the settings, it will be used for any computed statistics.
+The timezone of the device will be used for everything else, such as song history.

 # External guides